farhadibehnamdev/Promise-JS/README.md

 Here is a list of the projects included, ranging from beginner-friendly to advanced examples:

-1. **Basic Promise Example**

-   - A fundamental introduction to JavaScript promises, including the use of `resolve`, `reject`, and chaining methods.
+1. **Image Gallery**

+   - Description: Create an image gallery that fetches images from a public API (e.g., Unsplash API) and displays them.
+Use Promises and async/await to handle the asynchronous image loading.
+   - Focus: Loading external resources asynchronously and error handling.

 2. **Chaining Promises**